 Twitter and online safety

 Twitter is a relatively safe site and can be monitored through the privacy settings.
 The major safety concern would be your kids’ communication with others through comments to their tweets, along with direct messages.
-Therefore, it’s important to have a discussion around the safety and privacy concerns of Twitter with your tweens:
+Therefore, it’s important to have a discussion around the safety and kids digital privacy concerns of Twitter with your tweens:

 - Never reveal personal information such as an address, phone number, school, password or any information about their parents